larry-k88/PY101/study_guides/study_guide.md

 + all 3 of the above get automatically updated if the dictionary is mutated
 + these objects are iterables so their contents can be iterated over (e.g. in loops)

-+ `dict.get(key)` used instead of key access if unsure if the key exists as this returns `None` by default if not present (can be set as a parameter):
++ `dict.get(key)` used instead of key access , useful if unsure if the key exists as this returns `None` by default if not present (can be set as a parameter):

         number_pairs.get('three','Does Not Exist')
         --> 'Does Not Exist'